 Promoting Human Dignity Globally

-We help Ukrainian refugees and displaced persons in Moldova, Ukraine, and Romania
+We help Ukrainian refugees and displaced persons in Ukraine and Moldova

 How we work

-Our approach is rooted in the Russian proverb, “Trust, but verify” (Доверяй, но проверяй – “Doveryai no proveryai”), popularized by President Ronald Reagan.
-This principle guides our commitment to transparency, accountability, and efficacy in our humanitarian efforts.
+Our work is guided by the proverb, “Trust, but verify” (Довіряй, але перевіряй – “Doviryay, ale pereviryay”), popularized by President Ronald Reagan.
+This principle underpins our unwavering commitment to transparency, accountability, and effectiveness in all our humanitarian efforts.

 Needs assessment